 Offer original art and special opportunities to be involved in the book!
 People really love being immortalized in comics, and being able to do something like name a character or be an extra in a scene are great ways to do that.

 If you can do a neat extra that ties in nicely with your book, like a torc, by all means, do it!
 It gives your rewards and page some nice variety, and lets you offer rewards at different price points.

 Speaking of which, have a few different price points available in the single, double, and triple digits.
 And have some reward levels in your back pocket, in case you need them!

 Price out ev-er-y-thing and make a budget for your time and your money.
 Shipping first and foremost.
 Don't successfully fund and then realize you've lost money on the whole thing.
-Set a realistic delivery date, and then add at least two weeks to it.
+Figure out what feels like a realistic delivery date, and then add a month to it.